SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/02-HTCondor-Submitting.md

 $ cd ~/tutorial-quickstart
 ```

 We will look at two files in detail: `short.sh` and `tutorial01.submit`.
-You can use your favorite text editor, we will be using `nano`:
+You can use your favorite text editor, we will be using `cat`:

 ```
-$ nano short.sh
+$ cat short.sh
 ```

 ```